etirouthier/keras_dna/docs/modelwrapperadvanced.md

              annotation_files=['ann2.gff'])
 ```

-For `MultiGenerator` this procedure need to be followed to specify the species on which one wants to evaluate the AUC.
+For `MultiGenerator` this procedure needs to be followed to specify the species on which one wants to evaluate the AUC.

 The number of file in annotation_list should be the same in both the generator and the `.get_auc()` method.
 If one wants to evaluate on less file one should complete the list with zeros and place the files at the position corresponding to there cell type.